alon-redis/dataIntegrityPipeTransactionCpp/README.md

 1. dataIntegrityPipelinedWithMultiExec.cpp
    * performs X SET/GET commands in pipeline + MULTI/INCR/EXEC sequance in the end of the pipeline
 2. dataIntegrityPipelinedWithINFO.cpp
-   * performs X SET/GET commands in pipeline + BLPOP sequance in the end of the pipeline
+   * performs X SET/GET commands in pipeline + INFO sequance in the end of the pipeline
-3. dataIntegrityPipelinedWithINFO.cpp
+3. dataIntegrityPipelinedWithBLPOP.cpp
    * performs X SET/GET commands in pipeline + BLPOP sequance in the end of the pipeline

 ## Architectural Overview